 "If the owners of unsafe sex clubs are like tobacco farmers, the policy wonks at GMHC and the libetarians of ACT UP are like tobacco company spokesmen - all AIDS doublespeak and no common sense."

 ~ Gabriel Rotello [Author, Sexual Ecology]

-Politic correctness and the reluctance to risk offending HIVers has stymied honest, truthful and open debate about AIDS to such a degree that the rising tide of transmissions can be leveled squarely at their collective failure to convey appropriate and effective messages that are designed, above all else, to ensure that negative men stay negative.
-A recent London HIV campaign by GMFA (Gay Men Fighting AIDS) around condomless sex, for example, was roundly condemned by health professionals and HIV- and HIV+ men alike for resembling an HIV+ recruitment exercise for HIV-
+Politic correctness and the reluctance to risk offending HIVers has stymied honest, truthful and open debate about HIV/AIDS to such a degree that the rising tide of transmissions can be leveled squarely at their collective failure to convey appropriate and effective messages that are designed, above all else, to ensure that negative men stay negative.
+A London HIV campaign by GMFA (Gay Men Fighting AIDS) around condomless sex, for example, was roundly condemned by health professionals and HIV- and HIV+ men alike for resembling an HIV+ recruitment exercise for HIV- men.

 "So long as a campaign is directed at those genuinely at high risk of infection, there's nothing wrong with employing harder-hitting tactics to induce a bit of fright.
 If that protects health and saves lives, then frankly, the end justifies the means, and we shouldn't shy away from it."